VLevi2611/obsidian-quartz/Notes/Physics/Classical Mechanics/Acceleration.md

   - concept
   - physics
   - classical-mechanics
+  - vector
 ---
 ## Definition
 Acceleration is the rate of velocity change.
+It is a vector with the same direction as the force.

 ## Core Equation(s)
 $$ F = m \,a $$